Qix-/prtty/README.md

 jello is tasty!
 ```

+## String Capabilities
+String capabilities in terminfo descriptions should normally never be used as-is.
+They are actually
+format strings (similar to [`printf`](https://www.lix.polytechnique.fr/~liberti/public/computing/prog/c/C/FUNCTIONS/format.html))
+that implement a stack-based set of operators (including if-then-else statements, arithmetic, etc).

+Even string values that do not take an argument can still reference a value stored by a previous
+argument, whether it be a flag or something else.
+While this is uncommon, complete portability therefore
+cannot rely on the assumption that zero-argument format strings are free of these parameters.

+Due to this, prTTY uses streamable types in lieu of `std::string`s.
+Streaming a string capability
+by itself executes the format string with all 9 arguments set to `int(0)`.

+You can also call string capabilities, like functions, to populate the arguments beforehand.
+This
+allows for things like `term.parm_right_cursor(5)` above to happen.

+Note that arguments are captured _by reference_, so you shouldn't store the result of a string capability
+call (e.g. don't do something like `auto moveRight5 = term.parm_right_cursor(5)`.

 # License
 Licensed under [CC0](LICENSE).
 Go crazy, but let me know if you use this; it's always appreciated.